 Personally, I think different places call for different kinds of travel.

 When I went to Paris for the first time, the Eiffel Tower was at the top of my list!
 Surely there wasn’t anything wrong with that?
-Likewise, when we head to New York City early next year, Times Square is right up there on our bucket list!
+Likewise, when my partner and I went to New York City, Times Square was right up there on our bucket list!
 But this doesn’t mean we won’t also do “less-touristy” things in these places as well.

 In the future, when I decide to head out to Japan, I know I’d want to see the landmarks.
 But I expect I’d also like to see Japan from a different perspective too… even if that means entering a region where the locals don’t speak any English!